Don’t Miss our March 29th webinar, Take Your AM Production to the Next Level with P3™

 White Paper: An Insider's Guide to Laser Sintering

 While all additive manufacturing (AM) processes share the ability to create multifaceted parts with intricate features, each system has its own design guidelines to ensure accuracy and optimize part design for the build process and compatible materials.
 These design guidelines are usually filed under trade secrets for each manufacturer, which can leave the average design engineer adrift on a sea of 3D printing challenges.
-To change that, we're sharing our expertise on LS gained from over two decades of working with the technology in a thorough guide.
+To change that, we're sharing our expertise on SLS gained from over two decades of working with the technology in a thorough guide.

-In our new white paper, we've compiled some of the most important design considerations for any Laser Sintering project, including:
+In our new white paper, we've compiled some of the most important design considerations for any Selective Laser Sintering project, including:

 • Optimal external and internal wall thicknesses based on part orientation